EconometricInstitute/feb22012-programming-website/data/week4/3-finding-and-comparing-objects.md

 </text-box>

 ## Finding objects
 In some cases, we must retrieve and compare data from memory for the use of our program.
-Think of finding out whether a certain transaction occurs in multiple datasets, or computing some aggregate scores for the same person, item or identifier accross multiple data sets, or keeping trach of how often certain events occur during a simulation.
+Think of finding out whether a certain transaction occurs in multiple datasets, or computing some aggregate scores for the same person, item, or identifier across multiple data sets, or keeping track of how often certain events occur during a simulation.
 To do this, we need two things: a structured way to store data (such as an array, ArrayList or ...), and a way to compare new to old objects.

 Please consider the following example: